junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 why angels go to Purgatory to save Cas: canon way, Naomi ordered, think Cas useful, want to brainwash him; why didn't brainwash: Cas fights and escapes, run away before they can find him, so best not to use his mojo/fly so he won't be found by the angels → but end up still use his power to save those people he cared

-cute comments about how come the cheapest hotel sounds like 5-star penthouse; you can't live in anywhere too far away from any landscape in Manhattan; comments about American & English & Scottish accent
+witty comments about how come the cheapest hotel sounds like 5-star penthouse; you can't live in anywhere too far away from any landscape in Manhattan; comments about American & English & Scottish accent

 Doctor: "Don't blink, don't look them in the eyes" Dean: "What's wrong with their eyes" Amy: "Trust me, you don't want to know."